 Propositions 30 and 55.
 School districts in California have faced numerous challenges over the past several years due to financial difficulties at the State level.
 This has resulted in budget cuts and payment deferrals to school districts.
 On November 6, 2012, the Governor placed a measure on the ballot known as "Proposition 30" or the "November Tax Initiative," which asked California voters to increase State sales tax and raise income taxes on certain high income individuals, as well as taxes on gross receipts of retailers and certain excise taxes, in order to generate additional revenues at the State level.
-The moneys raised were
+The moneys raised were applied to address State budget shortfalls and help fund educational programs.
+In particular, revenues generated pursuant to Proposition 30 increased school and community college district funding and paid

 (2) ADA is as of the second principal reporting period (P-2 ADA), ending on or before the last attendance month prior to April 15 of each school year.
-For fiscal year 2019-20, due to the outbreak of COVID-19, P-2 ADA only reflects full school months from July 1, 2019 through February 29, 2020.
-The State budget for fiscal year 2020-21 provided that ADA for fiscal year 2020-21 will be based on the 2019-20 year.
+The State budget for fiscal year 2020-21 provided that ADA for fiscal year 2020-21 will be based on the 2019-20 year, due to the COVID-19 outbreak.